tarunnewton/Deep-Scalable-Recommender-Systems-AWS/DSSTNE/DSSTNE_Walkthrough.md

 Start an EC2 GPU-based instance from AWS marketplace.
 DSSTNE requires that the instance have CUDA, cuDNN and few other dependencies.
-This process is tedious but are multiple AMIs of DSSTNE available in the EC2 public instances which have all of the dependencies for building DSSTNE.
-AWS keeps releasing new versions of the same with minor updates and bug fixes and the most stable version was found by following the steps mentioned below.
+This process is tedious but there are multiple AMIs of DSSTNE available in the EC2 public instances which have all of the dependencies for building DSSTNE.
+AWS keeps releasing new versions with minor updates and bug fixes, the most stable version was found by following the steps mentioned below.

   - Select the instance *ami-43949554* from
     [here](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-43949554).